American Civil War: Economic impact

 The Southern economy nearly collapsed during the war due to multiple factors, the most notable being severe food shortages, failing railroads, loss of control over key rivers, foraging by Northern armies, and the seizure of animals and crops by Confederate forces.
-Historians agree the blockade was a major factor in ruining the Confederate economy; however, Wise argues blockade runners provided enough of a lifeline to allow Robert E. Lee, a Confederate general, to continue fighting for additional months, as a result of supplies that included 400,000 rifles, lead, blankets, and boots that Confederate economy could no longer supply.
+Historians agree the blockade was a major factor in ruining the Confederate economy; however, Wise argues blockade runners provided enough of a lifeline to allow General Robert E. Lee to continue fighting for additional months, as a result of supplies that included 400,000 rifles, lead, blankets, and boots that the Confederate economy could no longer supply.

-The Confederate cotton crop became nearly useless, which cut off the Confederacy's primary income source.
+The Confederate cotton crop became nearly useless, which cut off the Confederacy's primary source of income.
 Critical imports were scarce, and coastal trade also largely ended.
 The blockade's success was not measured by the few ships, which slipped through, but by the thousands that never tried.
 European merchant ships could not obtain insurance for their ships and transport, and were too slow to evade the blockade, leading them to cease docking in Confederate ports.

 To fight an offensive war, the Confederacy purchased arms in Britain and converted British-built ships into commerce raiders, which targeted United States Merchant Marine ships in the Atlantic and Pacific oceans.
 The Confederacy smuggled 600,000 arms, enabling it to continue fighting for two more years.
 As insurance rates soared, American-flagged ships largely ceased traveling in international waters, though some were reflagged with European flags, which allowed them to continue operating.
 After the conclusion of the Civil War, the US government demanded Britain reimburse it for the damage caused by blockade runners and raiders outfitted in British ports.
 Britain paid the US$15 million in 1871, which covered costs associated with commerce raiding but nothing more.